ManasOP1/Stock-prediction-app/README.md

 Select a stock ticker and prediction period from the controls.
 View the raw data and time-series charts of stock prices.
 Examine the forecasted stock prices and their components.

+The following Python packages should be installed:

+Streamlit: For creating the web app interface.
+yfinance: For downloading historical stock data.
+prophet: For time series forecasting.
+plotly: For interactive charts and plots.